dotnet/core/release-notes/README.md

 - [.NET 9 Preview 1](./9.0/preview/preview1/README.md)
 - [.NET 9 Preview 6](./9.0/preview/preview6/README.md)

-This content is used as source material for [What's New](https://learn.microsoft.com/dotnet/core/whats-new/dotnet-9/overview) pages in official Microsoft docs, which are [often updated](https://github.com/dotnet/docs/pulls?q=is%3Apr+What%27s+New) at the same time.
+This content is used as source material for [What's New](https://learn.microsoft.com/dotnet/core/whats-new/) pages in official Microsoft docs.

 Preview release notes are always in a `preview` folder.
 This approach was adopted so that preview releases do not distract from stable releases once preview releases are no longer relevant.